adamchainz/pelican_novapost/content/lxc-jessie-nat.rst

 to connect to and share a network, and upon completion you should be able to create, attach, destroy containers and resolve them with a local dns server.

+Note that all the install steps are done by the lxc package on Ubuntu, you do **not** need to go through that tutorial on Ubuntu, just install the lxc package.

 Requirements
 ============